ananyakaligal/Data-Structures-and-Algorithms/README.md

-This repository contains all DSA practice codes
+This repository contains all the DSA practice codes